 The end of the year has always been a great time to reflect on the past 12 months – personal and business strategy.
 Also important for articulating your vision for the coming year.
-Reflection doesn’t mean wallowing on the missed targets or swelling with pride in your achievements.
+Reflection doesn’t mean wallowing in the missed targets or swelling with pride in your achievements.
 Reflection involves holistically reviewing the last 12 months to identify risks, issues, and opportunities for the future.
-Reflecting on past year’s business strategy helps your business identify:
+Reflecting on the past year’s business strategy helps your business identify:

 - What business activities went well?